-We served the chicken over couscous but to make it gluten free, you would want to serve it over rice or quinoa.
-To make it Paleo, forget the starch or serve it over cauliflower rice or zoodles.
+We served the chicken over couscous but to make it gluten-free, you would want to serve it over rice or quinoa.
+To make it Paleo, forget the starch and serve it over cauliflower rice or zoodles.

-Note: This dish could also be made in a crock pot.
-Prepare as the recipe states but place the chicken and sauce in a crock pot and cook on high for 3-4 hours.
-Resume reduction of sauce as stated in recipe.
+Note: This peach glazed chicken dish could also be made in a crockpot.
+Prepare as the recipe states but place the chicken and sauce in a crockpot and cook on high for 3-4 hours.
+Resume reduction of sauce as stated in the recipe.

 - Preheat the oven to 375 degrees.

 - In a large sauté pan, heat the avocado oil to medium/high.
 Add the onion, rosemary, salt and pepper, sautéing until the onion is translucent and soft, about 4-5 minutes.
 Add the peach slices to the pan and sauté with the onion for another 5 minutes.
 Add the honey and balsamic vinegar to the pan and bring to a simmer.
 Simmer for about 5 minutes, or until the sauce has reduced to a thick syrup.
 Do not reduce too long or the syrup will caramelize.

 - Place the chicken thighs in a lightly greased baking dish.
 Pour the peach/balsamic sauce over the chicken, spreading the peaches over the chicken evenly.

 - Bake in preheated oven for 1 ½ hours, or until tender and cooked through.

 - Remove from oven and pour the liquid in the pan into a small saucepan.

 - Bring the liquid to a boil over high heat and let boil down to a thick sauce, about 2-3 minutes.